cooliscool/cooliscool.github.io/about.md

 ### Thanks for dropping by !
 ## I'm Ajmal
 # A hopeless soul.
 Always curious about how things work.
-Esp.
-Computers, Human life.
+Esp. computers, humans, life.
 Getting closer there day by day.